ClearPathDigital/easyedit-debian/README.md

 ## Install

-* Clone this repository
-* Switch to this directory
-* Run this as root
+Clone this repository, switch to this directory, run this as root:

     # make
     # make install

 ## Uninstall